soundgym/react-native-foreground-service/README.md

      ```
   2. Add VIForegroundService as a service to the application's `AndroidManifest.xml`:
      ```
-     <service android:name="com.voximplant.foregroundservice.VIForegroundService"> </service>
+     <service android:name="com.leetaehong.foregroundservice.VIForegroundService"> </service>
      ```

 ### Manual installation (Android only, React Native <= 0.59)

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-   - Add `import com.voximplant.foregroundservice.VIForegroundServicePackage;` to the imports at the top of the file
+   - Add `import com.leetaehong.foregroundservice.LTForegroundServicePackage;` to the imports at the top of the file
-   - Add `new VIForegroundServicePackage()` to the list returned by the `getPackages()` method
+   - Add `new LTForegroundServicePackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
    ```
    include ':@voximplant_react-native-foreground-service'